 Another New Jersey traffic infraction similar to Careless Driving is Unsafe Driving (NJSA 39:4-97.2).
 The unsafe driving statute states, “Notwithstanding any other provision of law to the contrary, it shall be unlawful for any person to drive or operate a motor vehicle in an unsafe manner likely to endanger a person or property.”

 It is a common tactic for drivers to plead down a careless driving charge to an unsafe driving charge.
 Many drivers do this because unsafe driving carries no points.
 The catch is that unsafe driving comes with an automatic $250 surcharge, in addition to the fine and court costs.

 Drivers should be cautious before assuming that a no-point/higher-fine unsafe driving conviction is a better solution to the two-point careless driving conviction.
 For example, drivers who have no points on their NJ license at the time of the careless driving charge may be better off pleading guilty and then taking a MVC-approved defensive driving course, which will negate the two points.
 Likewise, drivers should keep in mind that they can only take the careless-to-unsafe reduction three times in their lifetime.

 Who Should You Contact?

 If you recently received a NJ traffic ticket, contact The Rosenblum Law Firm.
-Our team of NY and NJ traffic ticket attorneys has a successful track record of fighting NJ traffic tickets and getting our clients the results they want.
+Our team of New York and New Jersey traffic ticket attorneys has a successful track record of fighting NJ traffic tickets and getting our clients the results they want.
 Call us today at 888-815-3649.